-This College is a part of Rhodes Colleges, Inc. (RCi).
-RCi was formed in 1996 to own and operate colleges across the nation that focus on high-demand, specialized skills.
-RCi is continually seeking to provide the kind of education and training that will best serve the changing needs of students, business and industry.
-With headquarters in Santa Ana, California, and colleges in various states, RCi is dedicated to continuing this College's tradition of excellence in providing education and training to its community.
+These colleges are a part of Corinthian Colleges, Inc. (CCi).
+CCi was formed in 1995 to own and operate colleges across the nation that focus on high-demand, specialized curricula.
+CCi is continually seeking to provide the kind of educational programs that will best serve the changing needs of students, business and industry.